Definition of Coaching: Understanding What Coaching is and What it is Not

 - The Institute for Life Coach Training defines it as “a professional relationship that helps people produce extraordinary results in their lives, careers, businesses or organizations, helping them to bridge the gap between where they are now and where they want to be.
 Coaches partner with their clients to design the life they want, bring out their clients’ own brilliance and resources so that they can achieve excellence and create purposeful, extraordinary lives.
 By creating clarity, coaching moves the client into action, accelerating their progress by providing greater focus and awareness of all the possibilities which exist to create fulfilling lives.”

 Despite several interpretations, the ICF’s definition of coaching seems to be the most recognised one and what I find essential about it is that it emphasises the word partnership, a distinctive element of the coaching relationship.
-Coaching is about co-creating whatever happens in the session, in a way that maximises value for our clients.
+Coaching is about co-creating whatever happens in the session, in a way that maximises value for our clients, not simply following a pre-planned arc of a coaching conversation.
 Whatever we do is in service of who is in the room and we shut down our ego, assumptions, opinions, experience, memories as much as we can to be fully present and support the client’s thinking and forward movement, trusting that a lot of work and progress will happen outside of the room.

 If you want to know more about the concept of partnership in coaching, we explored it in our previous article and described how we know if there is partnership.